smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 2. Understand the SQL language and its various functions, such as `LAG`, `LEAD`, `FIRST_VALUE`, `LAST_VALUE`, etc. and how to perform windowing.
 3. Understand the relation between the data, especially hierarchical data.
 I often see bad implementations of hierarchical data structures.
 4. Just because you can, doesn't mean you should.
 For example, don't use a table variable if unneeded.
 5. Write well formatted code.
-I’m partial to keywords in UPPER case, column names in CamelCase, and my glyphs all spaces with nice white spacing.
+I’m partial to keywords in upper case, column names in camel case, and my glyphs all spaces with nice white spacing.

 ---------------------------------------------------------